Halo nevus

+Halo nevus is a mole that is surrounded by a pale ring or 'halo'.
+It is generally noticed in the summer, when surrounding skin tans, and usually occurs on the chest, but can be anywhere.
+There may be one or, more typically, several.
+Onset is usually in teenagers and young adults.
+It typically follows a pattern of appearing at first as a dark mole surrounded by a halo before the nevus fades and disappears.
+A single halo-nevus-like lesion appearing in an older adult may be a melanoma.

+It occurs in around 1% of the general population, and males and females are affected equally.

 Presentation

 Halo nevi are also known as Sutton's nevi, or leukoderma acquisitum centrifugum.
 Halo nevi are named such because they are a mole (nevus) that is surrounded by an area of depigmentation that resembles a halo.

 Halo nevi are associated with vitiligo.
 Sometimes the pale (hypopigmented) areas will spontaneously regress, and pigment returns.

 Causes

 The formation of a halo surrounding a nevi is believed to occur when certain white blood cells called CD8+ T lymphocytes destroy the pigment-producing cells of the skin (melanocytes).
 The cause for the attack is unknown.

-Diagnosis

 Treatment

 As halo nevi are only of cosmetic significance, no treatment is required, and patients will be asymptomatic.
-Although halo nevi are harmless, it is important to monitor the lesion on regular basis.
+Although halo nevi are harmless, it is important to monitor the lesion on a regular basis.
 Watch out for any changes in appearance of existing or new halo nevi.
 If there is any change in appearance or is associated with pain, itch, and infection, a doctor should be consulted immediately to exclude the possibility of melanoma.